 Key Factors to Consider When Choosing

-Choosing between golf lessons and self-learning depends on your budget, schedule, and how you like to learn—read on to weigh your options!
+Choosing between golf lessons and self-learning depends on your budget, schedule, and how you like to learn.
+The factors below can help you weigh your options.

 Budget and time availability

 Golf lessons can feel expensive.
-In-person sessions typically cost $100 per hour, but prices range from $50 to $500 depending on the golf instructor.
-High-tech options, like swing analysis with a PGA Professional, may push costs even higher.
+In-person sessions typically cost around $100 per hour, but prices range from $50 to $500 depending on the golf instructor.
+High-tech options, like swing analysis with a PGA professional, may push costs even higher.

 Beginners should weigh their willingness to invest against other expenses like golf equipment and course fees.